 Champagne’s secret lies in its precise position, at a higher altitude than nearly all other wine regions (except for England) and within close proximity to the sea, which helps to ripen grapes despite its northern latitude, it owes a unique combination of soil and climate its success.

-We’ve been running holidays in France for decades and now have a wide range of trips to choose from with something to suit everyone.
-The ultimate highlight of the range is our St Malo to Nice journey, where we cross through 19 regions of France, starting from Brittany’s St Malo shoreline and ending with the glamour and warmth of the Mediterranean waters of Nice on the French Riviera.
+We’ve been running cycling tours in France for decades and now have a wide range of trips to choose from with something to suit everyone.
+Champagne Highlights is perfect if you’re looking for a relaxing tour of the region.
+If you enjoy a challenge, then the ultimate highlight of our France range is St Malo to Nice, where we cross through 19 regions of France, starting from Brittany’s St Malo shoreline and ending with the glamour and warmth of the Mediterranean waters of Nice on the French Riviera.
 While we may not pass through the Champagne region itself on this tour, a glass or two of bubbly is the perfect way to celebrate your achievement of cycling across an entire country.

 Lamb is a popular choice throughout the festive season, it needs little done to it to taste amazing and pairs well with many different intense reds.
 On our Italian trips we often select Brunello di Montalcino, to compliment remarkably simple but well-cooked roast meats that appear on the Tuscan table.
 Brunello can evoke the flavours of sage and black pepper, often used as a seasoning for lamb, so they work particularly well together.